 As many DRC & LVS decks for as many tools can be specified in the drc decks and lvs decks keys.
-Additional DRC/LVS commands can be appended to the generated run files by specifying raw text in the additional_drc_text and additional_lvs_text keys. deck-example shows an example of an LVS deck from the ASAP7 plugin.
+Additional DRC/LVS commands can be appended to the generated run files by specifying raw text in the additional_drc_text and additional_lvs_text keys.
+Below is an example of an LVS deck from the ASAP7 plugin.